Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

   greeting = "Hello, " + name + "!"
   return greeting

-# What's the class keyword mean here?
+# Q: What's the class keyword mean here?
-# You'll find out in the CS OOP classes coming soon!
+# A: You'll find out in the CS OOP classes coming soon!
-# For now, know that your tests must start in a similiar manner starting with "class",
+# For now, know that your tests must look like this.
-# a name, and the unittest.TestCase parameter
 class GreetByNameTests(unittest.TestCase):
     # For each test in the class, make a method where self is the parameter
     def test_default_greeting(self):